St Michael at the North Gate

 St Michael at the North Gate is a church in Cornmarket Street, at the junction with Ship Street, in central Oxford, England.
-The name derives from the church's location on the site of the north gate of Oxford when it was surrounded by a city wall.
+The name derives from the church's location on the site of the north gate of Oxford when it was surrounded by the Oxford city wall.

 Since 1971, it has served as the ceremonial City Church of Oxford, and has joined the parishes of the two earlier City Churches with its own.